MANTRA-Chain/mantra-dex/README.md

 # MANTRA DEX

+MANTRA DEX is a decentralized exchange (DEX) protocol that allows for permissionless pool and farm creation.
+The protocol is built around singleton contracts, which makes it easier to manage and integrate with other protocols.

 ## Getting started

 To get started with MANTRA DEX, please go through the [contributing guide](./docs/CONTRIBUTING.md) to see the